finnjohnsen/BitlyAndroid/readme.txt

+The easiest way to get this, is just to grab BitlyAndroid.java in the source above and include it in your source.
+/src/com /finnjohnsen/bitlyandroid/test/BitlyAndroid.java

 To open the project in eclipse
 1. File -> New -> Other -> Android Project
 2. Create project from existing source.